wk275/qbtools-V3/README.md

   #### qbtools features:
   - Create Home assistant entities:

-    Home assistant entities are created automatically for Qbus outputs via the MQTT server and Home assistant discovery.
-The root topic is homeassistant.
+    Home assistant entities are created automatically for Qbus outputs.
+This process is based upon a MQTT server and Home assistant discovery.
+Root topic is homeassistant.

     Qbtools rely on a unique qbus output name.
 So if duplicates, please correct them first in qbus system manager.